ETH-Unity/.github/profile/README.md

 **Responses and Sync**
    - The Ethereum node returns JSON-RPC responses, which are processed either directly by the WebGL client or relayed via the Unity server.

-This hybrid architecture enables seamless interaction between decentralized blockchain logic and real-time multiplayer gameplay in a browser-native Unity environment.
+This enables seamless interaction between decentralized blockchain logic and real-time multiplayer gameplay in a browser-native Unity environment.

 ## 📄 License